sbissantz/rarp/git.md

 ---

-Great!
+Cool!
 Time to bring `test_dir` to life.
 We'll first create a bunch of files.
-`touch` will be your friend.
-Equipping him with brace expansion characters allows him to multiplicate the result.
+`touch` will be our friend.
+Equipping him with brace expansion characters allows us to multiplicate the result.
 Its like giving him the power ranger magic sword: one command -- nine test files.

 ```